yondoecommerce/docs/_includes/template-development.md

 # Template Development #

-## What is an Expertory Template? ##
+## What is an Yondo Template? ##
-Included with an [Expertory](http://www.expertory.com) account is a *hosted store website*.
+Included with an [Yondo](http://www.yondo.com) account is a *hosted store website*.
 This provides a front-end for your customers to use when browsing your live session listings, and video-on-demand products.
 A highly customizable template engine provides the web content for this front-end.
-Every Expertory *store* uses either a standard template, or a custom installed template. **A template is basically a collection of html, css and other standard files you would find on a website.**
+Every Yondo *store* uses either a standard template, or a custom installed template. **A template is basically a collection of html, css and other standard files you would find on a website.**

 ## How do I develop a Template? ##
-Go to the [Expertory Partner Network](http://partners.expertory.com/signup) and sign up for a developer account.
+Go to the [Yondo Partner Network](http://partners.yondo.com/signup) and sign up for a developer account.
 Here you can create and upload your template, and create a development store to test your template.
 The editing functions are quite basic, most developers create their template externally and just upload when done.

 ###My template is empty, how do I get started?###
-[Download a Zip](https://github.com/expertory/classic-template/archive/master.zip) of the [sample classic template](https://github.com/expertory/classic-template) and upload it to the *files* section of your template.
+[Download a Zip](https://github.com/yondoecommerce/classic-template/archive/master.zip) of the [sample classic template](https://github.com/yondoecommerce/classic-template) and upload it to the *files* section of your template.
 This will load the template with the files from the sample template.

 ## Template Structure ##
 A template is made up of template files.
 These are regular html/liquid files, css, js etc. Templates which require server side rendering have a `.liquid` extension and use the [Liquid template engine](https://github.com/Shopify/liquid/wiki).